 2.2.5.
 Scanning Electron Microscopy (SEM)

-Morphology of liquid smoke nanoencapsulation was observed by using SEM.
+Morphology of liquid smoke nanocapsules was observed by using Scanning Electron Microscopy (FEI, Inspect S50).
 The sample was layered with gold and it was monitored by a magnification of 1,000 times at the voltage of 20 kV.

 2.3.
-Application Nanoencapsulation Liquid Smoke on Catfish
+Application Liquid Smoke Nanocapsules on Catfish

-Catfish fillet with a size of 25 x 15 x 1 cm with a weight of approximately 100 grams, was smeared with liquid smoke nanoencapsulation as much as 1% of the weight of the fillet.
-Catfish fillet that has been smeared with liquid smoke nanoencapsulation then roasted at a temperature of 90°C for 4 hours.
+Catfish fillet with a size of 25 x 15 x 1 cm with a weight of approximately 100 grams, was smeared with liquid smoke nanocapsules as much as 1% of the weight of the fillet.
+After that, catfish fillet was roasted at a temperature of 90°C for 4 hours.
 Smoke catfish fillet was stored at room temperature (28oC±2oC) and cold temperature (5oC) for 10 days and analyzed every 2 days.

 2.3.1.
 Peroxide Value (PV) Analysis

-Peroxide value analysis was conducted by Memon et.al., (2010).
+Peroxide value analysis was conducted by Memon et al., (2010).
 The sample was dissolved in a mixture of chloroform (Merck, Germany) and glacial acetic acid (Merck, Germany) and added with a solution of potassium iodide (Merck, Germany).
 The mixture was finally titrated with sodium thiosulfate solution (Merck, Germany) 0.01 M with 1% starch indicator.

 2.3.2.
 Thiobarbituric Acid (TBA) Analysis

-TBA analysis was conducted by Molla et.al., (2015), 2 ml of 20% trichloroacetic acid (Merck, Germany) and 2 ml of 0.67% thiobarbituric acid (Fluka Chemika, Switzerland) was added to 1 ml of the sample solution.
+TBA analysis was conducted by Molla et al., (2015), 2 ml of 20% trichloroacetic acid (Merck, Germany) and 2 ml of 0.67% thiobarbituric acid (Fluka Chemika, Switzerland) was added to 1 ml of the sample solution.
 The mixture was heated at 100°C for 10 minutes in waterbath.
 The mixture was centrifuged at 3000 rpm for 20 minutes.
 Supernatant containing TBARS absorbance was measured at 532 nm wavelength using a spectrophotometer.

 2.3.3.
 Total Volatil Base Nitrogen (TVBN) Analysis